 USE OF THE INTERNET AND E-SAFETY

 During school, teachers will guide pupils towards appropriate materials.
 Outside of school, families bear the same responsibility.
 Pupils are given information regularly on e-safety during PSHE and computing lessons.
-We follow a comprehensive e-safety scheme of work from the SouthWest Grid for Learning and also include input from external speakers at an age appropriate level across the school.

 Please see http://ceop.police.uk for further guidance regarding how to promote the safe use of the internet and social media with your child.

 As a school we have invested significantly in technologies that will enable us to prepare your child for life in the 21st century.
 However, for both pupils and teachers, internet access at school is a privilege and not an entitlement.
 The free use of search engines is permitted only when a teacher or a member of staff is present.
 Child friendly search engines such as Pawsexplore have been set as the default on our machines and will filter most websites with inappropriate content to supplement the proxy server we use to screen out undesirable sites at source.
 Unfortunately, despite our strict filtering system there is a possibility that with a determined effort pupils could encounter inappropriate material.